znicolaou/faraday/README.md

                         Contact line boundary conditions.
 Options are stick, slip, and periodic. periodic is not available for cylinder geometry.
+  --nthreads NTHREADS   Number of threads to allow parallel computations to
+                        run over.
 ```

 # Input file formats